 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/arbitration/

 The United States has been party to the New York Convention since its entry into force on 29 December 1970.
-The New York Convention is codified in the FAA at 9 U.S.C. sections 201–08.
-The United States applies the New York Convention to awards which (i) arise out of legal relationships which are commercial in nature and (ii) were made in the territory of another state party.
+(9 U.S.C. §§ 201–08).
+The United States has made two declarations to the New York Convention which limit its application to (i) awards made in the territory of another State Party to the Convention and (ii) differences arising from a legal relationship which is commercial in nature.

-The main arbitral institutions in the United States are (i) the American Arbitration Association (AAA, www.adr.org) and its International Centre for Dispute Resolution (ICDR, www.icdr.org), (ii) the International Institute for Conflict Prevention and Resolution (CPR, www.cpradr.org), (iii) the Inter-American Commercial Arbitration Commission (IACAC, www.sice.oas.org), (iv) the International Chamber of Commerce (ICC, www.iccwbo.org) and its branch for services in North America (SICANA), and (v) the Judicial Arbitration and Mediation Services (JAMS, www.jamsadr.com).
+The main arbitral institutions that are headquartered in the United States are (i) the American Arbitration Association (AAA, www.adr.org) and its International Centre for Dispute Resolution (ICDR, www.icdr.org) (‘AAA/ICDR’); (ii) JAMS (www.jamsadr.com); (iii) the International Institute for Conflict Prevention and Resolution (CPR, www.cpradr.org); and (iv) the Inter-American Commercial Arbitration Commission (IACAC, www.sice.oas.org).
+In addition, the International Chamber of Commerce (headquartered in France), and the World Intellectual Property Association (headquartered in Switzerland), maintain branch offices in New York.
+None of these institutions have amended their rules in the most recent three-year period.

 Are arbitration clauses considered separable from the main contract?